mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_settings_identity_provider.html.markdown

 * `associated_domains` - (Required) List that contains the domains associated with the identity provider.
 * `sso_debug_enabled` - (Required) Flag that indicates whether the identity provider has SSO debug enabled.
 * `status`- (Required) String enum that indicates whether the identity provider is active or not.
 Accepted values are ACTIVE or INACTIVE.
-* `issuer_uri` - (Required) Identifier for the issuer of the SAML Assertion.
+* `issuer_uri` - (Required) Unique string that identifies the issuer of the SAML
-* `sso_url` - (Required) URL of the receiver of the SAML AuthNRequest.
+* `sso_url` - (Required) Unique string that identifies the intended audience of the SAML assertion.
-* `request_binding` - (Required) SAML Authentication Request Protocol binding used to send the AuthNRequest.
+* `request_binding` - (Required) SAML Authentication Request Protocol HTTP method binding (POST or REDIRECT) that Federated Authentication uses to send the authentication request.
 Atlas supports the following binding values:
     - HTTP POST
     - HTTP REDIRECT
-* `response_signature_algorithm` - (Required) Algorithm used to encrypt the IdP signature.
-Atlas supports the following signature algorithm values:
+* `response_signature_algorithm` - (Required) Signature algorithm that Federated Authentication uses to encrypt the identity provider signature.
+Valid values include SHA-1 and SHA-256.
-    - SHA-1
-    - SHA-256

 ## Attributes Reference